Great Places to Eat in Colonial Williamsburg

 Again, we experienced great service here from our server, who did whatever she could to get hubby a gluten-free meal.
 Though his first choice for dinner could not be made gluten-free, he ordered their braised lamb shank and then dubbed it one of the best meals he’d ever had.

-I enjoyed their vegetarian option of baked gratin of penne pasta and veggies.
+I enjoyed their vegetarian option of mac & cheese with veggies.
 Honestly, it was delicious.

 Blue Talon Bistro is clearly a popular place, so I’ll definitely get a reservation the next time we want to eat there.